Find out when your material achieves end of waste so you can create new products and know waste controls no longer apply.

 If you have a question about the DoW service suspension email firstname.lastname@example.org.

 End of waste: more information

-- Defra’s legal definition of waste guidance
+- Legal definition of waste guidance

 - EU Life+ project EQual: Ensuring Quality of waste derived products to achieve resource efficiency

-- Material comparators for end of waste decisions: Manufactured fertilisers
+- Material comparators for end of waste decisions: manufactured fertilisers